migasfree/migasfree-swarm/README.md

 * Data is stored on an `external NFS volume` outside the Swarm cluster, except for the `database volume` ([PostgreSQL](https://www.postgresql.org/)) and the `datastore volume` ([Redis](https://redis.io/)), which are kept local for better performance.

+* `Multiple network interfaces`: If the node has more than one interface, you must specify the `advertise-addr`, which is the IP address of the network interface connected to the cluster network.

 ## Requirements

 #### 1. FQDN & DNS